idiap/coqui-ai-TTS/docs/source/server.md

 ```

 Run a TTS model, from the release models list, with its default vocoder.
-If the model you choose is a multi-speaker TTS model, you can select different speakers on the Web interface and synthesize
+If the model you choose is a multi-speaker or multilingual TTS model, you can
+select different speakers and languages on the Web interface and synthesize
 speech.

 ```bash